H3AR7B3A7/H3AR7B3A7/README.md

 [![WhatsApp](https://img.shields.io/badge/WHATSAPP-25D366?&style=for-the-badge&logo=whatsapp&logoColor=white)](https://wa.me/0032479318743)

-### I'm a lifetime student of everything that is interesting, a developer and passionate problemsolver!
+### I'm a lifetime student of everything that is interesting, a developer and problemsolver!

 - 💪 I'm passionate about application development and do not discriminate on platform:
         mobile / web / desktop / ...